Halloween Trees Are a Real Thing, and People Are Already Putting Them Up

 Forget traditional red and green ornaments—people are decorating Halloween trees this year!

 We strongly believe it’s never too early to decorate for Christmas, but we know some people need to get through Halloween before hauling ornament boxes and artificial trees up from the basement.
-If decorating your Christmas tree early has you saying “bah humbug,” the latest holiday decor trend might be right up your alley: Halloween trees are in, and people are already putting them up.
+If decorating your Christmas tree early has you saying “bah humbug,” the latest holiday decor trend might be right up your alley: Halloween trees are officially 'in,' and people are already putting them up.

 We’ve rounded up our favorite Halloween trees to inspire you to deck your halls with skeletons and jack-o-lanterns this year.